wesleyreyal/httpCache/README.md

 ## API

-This project use API Platform, here is the CDM of the project :
+This project uses API Platform, here is the CDM of the project:

 ![CDM](https://github.com/reyalwesley/httpcache/blob/main/docs/cdm.png)

-You can fill the API with fixtures using :
+You can fill the API with fixtures using:

 ```bash
   make reset-db